thawphone/wondercms350_rce/README.md

 ```

 ### Proof of Concept (PoC)
+**Warning: Do not run on production systems.
+Only use authorized test environments.**
 1. Obtain the admin password from the publicly exposed homepage of a default WonderCMS installation.

 2. Log in to the admin panel.